getsolus/help-center-docs/docs/packaging/advanced-config/local-repository.md

 Note that you will need both the regular package and the `-devel` package if you want to build another package against them using `pkgconfig()` in the `package.yml file`.

-With the `.eopkg` files now present in the local repo, we can make use of them in solbuild by running `make local` rather than `make`.
+With the `.eopkg` files now present in the local repo, we can make use of them in solbuild by running `go-task build-local` rather than just  `go-task`.
 This will index the local repository and prioritise their use over what is available in the Solus unstable repository.

 ## Best practices when working with a solbuild local repository

 There are some important things to know when working with local repositories, as they may lead to issues later on.

 - Solbuild will use your version of a package from the local repo regardless of whether there's a higher release in the Solus repository.
-Therefore you should only use `make local` when required and also remove old packages from the local repo when no longer needed.
+Therefore you should only use `go-task build-local` when required and also remove old packages from the local repo when no longer needed.
 - If the package is already installed in the solbuild image, the release must be higher for it to be installed.

 ## Eopkg and local repositories